 The Debt Arrangement Scheme (DAS) is a debt payment plan introduced by the Scottish Government (then the Scottish Executive).
 A similar solution for people living in England, Wales and Northern Ireland is a debt management plan.
 This service is often free, however there are some money advisors who will charge for this.

 A Debt Arrangement Scheme will allow you to pay your debts in a managed way, without the worry of your creditors pressurising you.
 A Debt Arrangement Scheme is available across Scotland.
-We’ve helped people with a DAS from Inverness to the Scottish borders.
-The most popular locations for a DAS are in Glasgow, Edinburgh, Aberdeen, Falkirk and Stirling.

 - Help and advice on managing debts